 The easiest way to quickly cut your salt intake is to dump processed foods from your diet, and focus on adding more fruits and veggies.

-#5: Consider Cardiac Rehab
+#5: Attend Cardiac Rehab

 These medically supervised gyms that are often set up at your local hospital offer a safe space for HF patients to build exercise endurance and muscle.
 “HF patients are chronically ill so these gyms are great places for you to exercise, especially if you’re afraid of what you can and cannot do,” Dr. Osborne says.
 “Also, HF patients need a psychological boost so cardiac rehab not only helps patients feel better below the neck but above it, too.”